Hotmoka/hotmoka/tutorial/Takamaka.md

 The `addJarStoreTransaction()` method expands the blockchain with a new transaction, whose goal is to install a jar inside the blockchain.
-The jar is provided as a sequence of bytes (`Files.readAllBytes(Paths.get("../family/dist/family.jar"))`, assuming that the `family` project is in the same Eclipse workspace as `blockchain`).
+The jar is provided as a sequence of bytes (`Files.readAllBytes(Paths.get("../family/target/family-0.0.1-SNAPSHOT.jar"))`, assuming that the `family` project is a sibling of the project `blockchain`).
 This transaction, as any Takamaka transaction, must be payed.
 The payer is specified as `blockchain.account(0)`, that is, the first of the two accounts created at the moment of creation of the blockchain.
 It is specified that the transaction can cost up to 100,000 units of gas and that gas can be sold at one coin per unit of gas.
 The transaction request specifies that its class path is `blockchain.takamakaCode()`: this is the reference to a jar installed in the blockchain at its creation time and containing `io-takamaka-code-1.0.jar`, that is, the basic classes of Takamaka.
-Finally, the request specifies that `family.jar` has only a single dependency: `io-takamaka-code-1.0.jar`.
-This means that when, below, we will refer to `family` in a class path, this will indirectly include its dependency `io-takamaka-code-1.0.jar`.
+Finally, the request specifies that `family-0.0.1-SNAPSHOT.jar` has only a single dependency: `io-takamaka-code-1.0.jar`.
+This means that when, below, we will refer to `family-0.0.1-SNAPSHOT.jar` in a class path, this will indirectly include its dependency `io-takamaka-code-1.0.jar`.

 Run the `Main` class again, refresh the `blockchain` project and see that the `chain` directory is one transaction longer now: